On an Optimal Stopping Problem with a Discontinuous Reward: Financial Setting

 Going forward, we denote by $\lbrace F_s^{t,x}\rbrace_{t\leq s\leq T}$ the solution to \eqref{eqEDSFs} with starting condition $F_t=x \in \reals_+$.
 When $t=0$, we simplify the notation and write $F_s^{x}=F_s^{0,x}$.

-At maturity, the policyholder receives the maximum between a pre-determined amount $G\in\reals_+$ and the value of the investment sub-account.
+At maturity, the policyholder receives the maximum between a pre-determined amount $G\in\reals_+$ and the value of the investment account.
 Given $F_t=x$, the time-$t$ risk-neutral value of the maturity benefit is given by

-Should she decide to surrender her contract prior to maturity, the policyholder receives the amount accumulated in the sub-account subject to a penalty charge.
-We assume that this charge, expressed as a percentage of the sub-account, can depend on time and on the sub-account value.
+Should she decide to surrender her contract prior to maturity, the policyholder receives the amount accumulated in the account subject to a penalty, expressed as a percentage that can depend on time and the value of the account.
 If no surrenders occur, the maturity benefit is paid at $T$.

 More formally, let $\varphi:[0,\,T]\times \reals_+\rightarrow \reals_+$ denote the reward (or gain) function defined by